vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Agreements

 An agreement is between the Vipps user and the merchant.
-Think of it as a subscription.
+Think of it as a payment agreement that allows you (the merchant) to recurringly charge the customer without them having to manually approve every time.
+See [charges](#charges).
-An agreement has payments, called [charges](#charges).

 ### Create an agreement